-You can register 3D LUT files (.cube format) created with Blackmagic Design's DaVinci Resolve or other software as Look Files in the custom picture file.
+You can register LUT files created with Blackmagic Design's DaVinci Resolve as Look Files in the custom picture file.
 Using a Look File allows you to adjust the video quality of the recorded video.
 These adjustments apply also to proxy clips, photos, and screen/output terminals.